-By the side where the diamond (mace-holders) fell to the earth is a stûpa.
+By the side where the diamond (mace-holders) fell to the earth is a stdpa.
 This is the place where for seven days after Buddha had died they offered religious offerings.
 When Tathâgata was about to die, a brilliant light shone everywhere; men and Dêvas were assembled, and together showed their sorrow as they spake thus one to the other, "Now the great Buddha, Lord of the World, is about to die, the happiness of men is gone, the world has no reliance."
 Then Tathâgata, reposing on his right side upon the lion-bed, addressed the great congregation thus, "Say not Tathâgata has gone for ever (perished), because he dies; the body of the law 103 endures for ever! unchangeable is this!
 Put away all

-102 I have retained this translaon, notwithstanding Dr. Eitel's and they offered their services after explanation, as it is literally cortiplication, as it is literally coridleness, and without delay seek for emancipation (from the world)."
+102 I have retained this translation, notwithstanding Dr. Eitel's explanation, as it is literally correct, and in agreement with Aśvaghôsha.
+Moreover, from the subsequent exclamations, it is plain that the persons who spoke were idleness, and without delay seek for emancipation (from the world)."